MoTrPAC/motrpac-rna-seq-pipeline/README.md

 ```
 caper init gcp
 ```
-* Change `out-gcs-bucket , tmp-gcs-bucket` , make sure the tmp_dir specified below exists if it doesn't make one using `mkdir -p <dir_name>` , mysql-db-port should match the port number specified in the `docker ps` command
+* Change `out-gcs-bucket , tmp-gcs-bucket` , make sure the tmp_dir specified below exists if it doesn't make one using `mkdir <dir_name>` , mysql-db-port should match the port number specified in the `docker ps` command

 ```
 cromwell=/home/araja7/tools/cromwell-42.jar